espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Hit the Dirt!.md

 * * *

 You fling yourself out of harm's way.
 You [[Leap]].
 Your movement gives you a +2 circumstance bonus to AC against the triggering attack.
-Regardless of whether or not the triggering attack hits, you land [[Prone]] after completing your Leap.
+Regardless of whether or not the triggering attack hits, you land [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] after completing your Leap.